-5 Steps to starting Influencer Work
+5 Steps to Becoming An Influencer

 Being a social media influencer can be fun and a great side hustle!
 There might be countless theories about the direction and impact of influencer marketing but the market isn’t going anywhere.
 Some believe it will stay strong and continue to bring results to brands, others believe that the market it’s full of fake accounts and influencers that will cause it to crash.
 I believe despite the fake accounts and influencers that the industry will stay strong and only continue to grow.